hyperledger-archives/fabric/docs/Openchain API.md

 ### To Regenerate TypeScript

 If you update the [rest_api.json](https://github.com/angrbrd/obc-peer/blob/master/openchain/rest/rest_api.json) Swagger description, you must regenerate the associated TypeScript file for your Node.js application.
+The current TypeScript file describing the Openchain API is [api.ts](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/api.ts).

 Swagger produces TypeScriptfile files with its Swagger-Editor package.
 If you would like to use Swagger-Editor, please set it up locally on your machine.
-The APIs we are working on are not public at this time and therefore we can not upload them to the Swagger.io server.
+The APIs we are working on are not public at this time and therefore we can not upload them directly to Swagger.io.
 To set up the Swagger-Editor please follow the steps below.

 1. Download the latest release of [Swagger-Editor](https://github.com/swagger-api/swagger-editor).
 2. Unpack .zip